Winter Sports Club FAQs

-- Yes, we always endeavour to provide continuity in this regard throughout the season with all of our programs.
+- We always endeavour to provide continuity in this regard throughout the season with all of our programs.
 However, there may be a situation where children are moved based on their ability or even the possible replacement of a coach, due to unforeseen circumstances.
-There may also be certain events for the competition teams, where only one coach can attend and this may not be your specific coach.
+Competition support for teams will be coaching staff from a WSC program but may not be your specific coach.
 Please check prior to the competition so you know who you will be present at the event.

 - What happens if my child is running late for the program?

 - If you arrive late to training and all groups have left the on-snow meeting point, please see the Supervisor or Head Coach for your program (if available) and they will attempt to locate your group.
 If they are not available, please seek assistance from the Snowsports office for further assistance.

 - What if it’s a poor weather day?

 - WSC Programs will still go ahead even in poor weather.
-It is important to learn how to train in poor weather conditions as you may have the same visibility on any given event day.
-The coach will take athletes to the best sheltered location around Perisher to provide the best on-snow tuition possible.
+It is important to learn how to train in poor weather conditions as you may have the same visibility/conditions on any given event day.
+Coaches will take athletes to the best sheltered location around Perisher to provide the best on-snow tuition possible.

 - What if there is no intermediate or advanced terrain open during programmed days?

 - We are a club that challenges with tasks and skill acquisition rather than skiing and riding on steep terrain.
-Athletes will learn the relevant skills on green terrain through challenging tasks, and will then take those acquired skills to harder terrain when it becomes available and if needed.
+Athletes will learn the relevant skills on green terrain through challenging tasks, and will then take those acquired skills to harder terrain when it becomes available.

 - Does the participant in a snowboard program need to be at a certain standard to participate?